Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 30 September 2024 10.00.03 UTC
+- WIB: Senin, 30 September 2024 10.33.52 UTC
-- WITA: Senin, 30 September 2024 11.00.03 UTC
+- WITA: Senin, 30 September 2024 11.33.52 UTC
-- WIT: Senin, 30 September 2024 12.00.03 UTC
+- WIT: Senin, 30 September 2024 12.33.52 UTC

 Kutipan Inspiratif:
-"I hated every minute of training, but I said, 'Don't quit.
-Suffer now and live the rest of your life as a champion.'"
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

 Kategori: inspirational